El-Ikram/GNNs_mini_competition/README.md

 # GNNs Mini Competition: Chest X-ray Graph Classification
 <p align="center">
-Not all graphs are social networks, some can help diagnose lungs.
+Not all graphs are social networks, some can help diagnose lungs.</p>

-Behind every chest X-ray lies a complex story waiting to be understood.
+<p align="center">Behind every chest X-ray lies a complex story waiting to be understood.</p>

-Welcome to this GNN mini-challenge!!
+<p align="center">Welcome to this GNN mini-challenge!!
 Where chest X-rays become graphs and your model decides: Normal or Pneumonia.
 </p>

  ## 💢Problem Description